LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+## version TBD
+*Released*: TBD
+* Add ParentEntityEditPanel for CRUD operations on parents.
+Initially supporting display only
+* Fix problem with QuerySelect and SelectInput not playing nicely together when you want to select a schema for the QuerySelect to use.

 ### version 0.33.0
 *Released*: 5 March 2020
 * Issue 38221: Sample Manager: encoding issues at various places